 Speaking of hardware it is worth mentioning that all Amazon FSx storage is currently on SSD drives, and can support transfer rates of up to 2 Gigabytes per second.
 The chances are that whatever on-premise system you are using isn’t that fast.
 Especially if you have offices in more than one location accessing the same file server.

 It is fair to say that AWS essentially invented the cloud as we know it today.
 The introduction of Amazon FSx shows that whatever platforms your business runs on AWS is still a great choice.

-If you are currently running a Windows file system, either on premise, or on architecture created in S3 and EC2 then why not give us a call to talk about how Amazon FSx for Windows File Server could make life simpler, and ultimately help make your business more profitable.
+If you are currently running a Windows file system, either on-premise or migrated to a cloud architecture in S3 and EC2 then why not give us a call?
+An Amazon FSx for Windows File Server could make life simpler, and ultimately help make your business more profitable.